const-sambird/cs5173_project/src/edu/ou/cs5173/protocol/README.md

 ## Communications

-Each VGCMP communication is sent in three parts, each divided by a `SEPARATOR` defined in [Message.java](./Message.java).
+Each VGCMP communication is either *encrypted* or *unencrypted*.
+Encrypted communications are sent in three parts, each divided by a `SEPARATOR` defined in [Message.java](./Message.java).

 Part | Name | Description
 -----|------|------------